 Some genomic loci were distinctly associated with a specific organ, while others showed associations with multiple organ BAGs or were close to each other on the genome.
 For instance, the locus on chromosome 6 associated with the hepatic (rs62401887, position: 24416482 at 6p22.3), immune (rs80215559, position: 25918225 at 6p22.3), metabolic (rs79220007, position: 26098474 at 6p22.2), musculoskeletal (rs2744575, position: 24494975 at 6p22.3), pulmonary (rs411535, position: 22061040 at 6p22.3), and renal BAGs (rs55925606, position: 25878848 at 6p22.2) was close with each other on the human genome.
-Bayesian colocalization analyses supported a causal association of SNPs within this locus with the liver and musculoskeletal BAGs.
-The results showed a posterior possibility (PP) of two distinct causal variants (PP.H3.ABF=0.744) or one shared causal variant (PP.H4.ABF=0.256) associated with both traits, with the GPLD1 gene mapped by their physical positions.
+Bayesian colocalization18 analyses supported a causal association of SNPs within this locus with the liver and musculoskeletal BAGs.
+The results showed a posterior possibility (PP) of two distinct causal variants (PP.H3.ABF=0.744) or one shared causal variant (PP.H4.ABF=0.256) associated with both traits in the GPLD1 gene, although the PP.H4.ABF hypothesis did not achieve the suggested threshold (>0.8)18.
 Detailed results are presented in Supplementary eFigure 1.

 Many of these loci were mapped to protein-encoding genes and provided functional insights.
-For example, the top lead SNP (rs62401887 at 6p22.3) within the locus of the hepatic BAG was mapped to the MRS2 gene by position (with a deleterious score of 14.89) and expression quantitative trait loci (eQTL, P-value=1.09x10-10) (Method 2c), which enables magnesium ion transmembrane transporter activity.
+For example, the top lead SNP (rs62401887 at 6p22.3) within the locus of the hepatic BAG was mapped to the MRS2 gene by position (with a deleterious score of 14.89) and expression quantitative trait loci (eQTL, P-value= 1.09×10^{-10}) (Method 2c), which enables magnesium ion transmembrane transporter activity.
 We illustrate the regional Manhattan plot for the genomic locus with the highest significance for each organ BAG in Supplementary eFigure 2.
 For instance, the brain BAG exhibited a highly significant locus (top lead SNP: rs371185851 at 17q21.31) with multiple protein-encoding genes, including the widely recognized MAPT gene encoding tau protein associated with neurodegenerative diseases, such as Alzheimer's disease (AD)19.
 Moreover, the SNPs within this locus included enhancers and transcription start sites, specific to brain tissue chromatin states, highlighting their functional relevance in brain-related processes (Supplementary eFigure 2a).